wildfly-extras/fuse-patch/docs/UserGuide.md

 Upgraded from foo-1.0.0 to foo-1.0.0.SP1
 ```

-### Support for Package dependencies
+### Support for Patch dependencies

-A package can define dependencies on other packages.
+A patch can define dependencies on other patches.

 ```
 $ bin/fusepatch.sh --add file:foo-1.0.0.zip